Gun Quarter

 The Gun Quarter is a district of the city of Birmingham, England, which was for many years a centre of the world's gun-manufacturing industry, specialising in the production of military firearms and sporting guns.
 It is an industrial area to the north of the city centre, bounded by Steelhouse Lane, Shadwell Street and Loveday Street.

 The first recorded gun maker in Birmingham was in 1630, and locally made muskets were used in the English Civil War.
 By the 1690s Birmingham artisans were supplying guns for William III to equip the English Army (and successor British Army after 1707).
 The importance of the trade to the town grew rapidly throughout the 18th century, with large numbers of guns produced for the slave trade.
 The 19th century saw further expansion, with the Quarter meeting the demand for the Napoleonic Wars, Crimean War, American Civil War and the British Empire.
 During both the First and Second World Wars the area played a major role in the manufacture of small arms for the British Armed Forces.

 After the First World War demand fell; the need for skilled, specialised labour fell as the market became flooded with cheaper, machine-made guns, and gun manufacturing in the area began a slow decline.
 In the 1960s, a large part of the Gun Quarter was demolished by post-war town planners, with the area split in two by the construction of the Birmingham Inner Ring Road.

 Following the Big City Plan of 2008, the Gun Quarter is now a district within Birmingham City Centre.
 Many buildings in the area are disused but plans are in place for redevelopment including in Shadwell Street and Vesey Street.

 History

 Context: Why Gun manufacturing?

-Birmingham became the capital of global trade in arms because Britain was involved in multiple wars since the 17th century.
+Birmingham became the capital of global trade in arms because Britain had been involved in multiple wars since the 17th century.
 Britain's involvement caused a constant demand for wartime supplies, specifically in gun manufacturing.
-The British empire, expanded tremendously, between the 1600s and 1900s, so naturally, there would be an increased demand for gun manufacturing so they could expand, keep control, and quell any disturbances in its colonies.
-The number of guns produced increased, in the 18th century, at the start of the industrial revolution, it was around “tens of thousands” but by the 19th century, it was around a few million.
+The British empire expanded tremendously between the 1600s and 1900s; naturally, this resulted in an increased demand for gun manufacturing so they could expand, keep control, and quell any disturbances in the colonies.
+The number of guns produced increased; in the 18th century, at the start of the industrial revolution, it was around "tens of thousands".
+However, by the 19th century, it was around a few million.